Swords of Glass

 The next question is: "How much should you cheat?"
 As a minimum I believe that saving your character in a backup of the "People.dat" file is always justified.

 The next step would be whether or not it's appropriate to use the maps of the dungeons you're about to see below on this page.
 Again, I say yes because they only represent a shortcut.
 You could sit down with a piece of graph paper and draw the maps yourself as you explore each dungeon.
 Using the ones I'm about to provide only saves a little time, ink and paper.
 Besides, one of the most frustrating aspects of the game is how easy it is to loose your orientation and get completely lost.
 This happens in part because the crude and limited representations of the dungeons do not provide the visual landmarks available in modern games to help you keep track of where you are.
-Using ready-made maps really isn't as helpful as they might initially seem because they don't tell you where treasures or artifacts are located or which rooms are filled with death.
-These you still have to discover for yourself.
+Using the maps below really isn't as helpful as they might initially seem because they don't tell you where treasures or artifacts are located or which rooms are filled with death.
+These you still have to discover for yourself, unless you use Jamiras' maps.
+I recommend you don't because they are so detailed there is no sense of discovery or jeopardy that make the game interesting.

 Finally, you need to decide if you want to commit major cheating by using the Vault editor to almost instantly load up a character with endless wealth and weapons.
 Key to answering this question is how you prefer to play.
 If you are into character development, then I suggest no. Building a character from scratch is more challenging and rewarding if you have to struggle through the dungeons to collect wealth and weapons.
 If you just enjoy the simple pleasure of exploring and don't care for the work of character building then I recommend raiding the vault and getting on with your explorations.
 Be warned, though, that going this route still isn't a cake walk.
 It's going to take considerable character building anyway because you can't buy hit points, dexterity or intelligence, all of which are needed to use the best weapons and spells.
 (Note: Even using maximum vault editing for extreme cheating it still took me over a week to make it to level 8.)